xmon-org/ai-content-bundle/docs/guides/admin-integration.md

 - Subject input with AI-powered description generation
 - Style selector (global/preset/custom)
+- **Model selector dropdown** with cost indicator
 - Side-by-side image comparison (current vs new)
 - Complete image history with reuse and delete actions
 - Real-time generation timer

+### Model Selector in AI Image Generator

+The page includes a dropdown to select the AI image model for each generation:

+- Shows all models from `allowed_models` in YAML configuration
+- Displays model name and cost (e.g., "GPT Image ($0.020)" or "Flux (Free)")
+- Pre-selects the default model based on priority hierarchy (see [Default Image Model Selection](#default-image-model-selection))
+- Updates cost indicator dynamically when changing models
+- Selected model is sent with the generation request

+The model selector appears near the "Generate Image" button.
+Users can override the default for individual generations without changing the global configuration.

 ### Controller Implementation